Chana Masala | Chole Recipe | Punjabi Chole Masala

 One of the best chana masala recipe that you can make.
-This chole masala is made with freshly powdered spices, onions, tomatoes, herbs making the chickpea curry taste like the ones you get on the streets of Delhi.
+This chole masala is made with freshly powdered spices, onions, tomatoes, herbs making the curry taste like the ones you get on the streets of Delhi.

-To give a dark color to the chickpeas, traditionally dried amla (indian gooseberries) are added.
+To give a dark color to the chickpeas, traditionally dried amla (Indian gooseberries) are added.
 These also give a faint sourness to the stock.
 If you do not have dried amla, then add 1 black tea bag.

-In a pan, take all the whole spices for the chole masala powder mentioned above and on a low heat begin to roast them.
+In a pan, take all the whole spices for the "chole masala powder" mentioned above and on a low heat begin to roast them.